 When I was growing up, my brother and I loved playing treasure hunters.
 We would create our own map and trying to find a treasure that we’d buried.
 Or we’d go on long walks through our 12 acre land in search of finding something new.
 We even started digging a hole in our backyard trying to reach China (My mother was not happy).

-Even though I am wiser now (You cannot, in fact, dig a whole through the center of the earth to reach China), I still love to explore.
+Even though I am wiser now (You cannot, in fact, dig a hole through the center of the earth to reach China), I still love to explore.
 I travel to new places at least once a year.
 Sometimes that’s a big trip overseas and sometimes it’s a little road trip to a neighboring state.
 I almost always stay at an Airbnb, too, which let’s me meet people from all over.
 Both places help me explore new cultures, see different ways of life, and learn more about the planet we live on.
 We aren’t here for very long and we can’t take anything with us, so I encourage everyone to invest in travel.
 The one thing that will enrich your life.

 3. Having an imagination

 I’ve always been a creative person.
-Whether that meant coming up with stories for my Barbies to live, writing long tales in grade school, or drawing new specs for a tree house we were going to build in our backyard.
+Whether that meant coming up with stories for my Barbies to play out, writing long tales in grade school, or drawing new specs for a treehouse we were going to build in our backyard.
 Maybe I had to have more imagination because I grew up in the country without cable, but I believe it helps build a fun and lighthearted world.

 People create amazing new games, gadgets, stories, movies, etc all while using their imagination.
 Without that inventive spirit, we would be without a lot of the things we love in life (Like watching Neil Patrick Harris in Series of Unfortunate Events).